eferreirafilho/demeter-paper-simulations/README.md

 Actions **get_data** and **transmit_data** are simulated, vehicle just wait in position and action always returns as sucessfull.

-For now, the vehicle is assumed to start at the surface and problem.pddl is generated accordindly.

 ### To do:

-TODO: Deal with situations in which the plan fail.

-TODO: Add a interface to allow other goals (data in other wapoints, move goal, etc.)
+TODO: Add some kind of interface to easily allow other goals (data in other wapoints, move to waypoint goal, etc.)

-TODO: Remove the assumption that vehicle must start at the surface.